 You may be wondering why we require such precise information about when owls are detected during playback.
 First, it is extremely important that we note whether the owls were heard before or after the playback (i.e. during the first two silent minutes, or after the Boreal or Barred Owl calls), so that we can determine the effect of playback on calling behavior.
 In addition, the first two minutes of silent listening are standardized in owl surveys across the country based on the National Guidelines.
-Therefore, if we want NB data to be used in any Canada-wide analyses, it is important that we keep track of owls heard separately before and after playback.
+Therefore, if we want NS data to be used in any Canada-wide analyses, it is important that we keep track of owls heard separately before and after playback.
 By further noting exactly which period the owl called in, we can also analyze the effectiveness of multiple playback periods.
-For example, we can determine the proportion of Barred Owls that called after 2 sets of calls, as opposed to four sets.
-If we find that 95% of owls are detected after only 2 sets of calls, we may decide, in future years, that the last two sets of calls are not necessary.
+For example, we can determine the proportion of Boreal or Saw-whet owls that called after 1 set of calls, as opposed to two sets.
+If we find that 95% of owls are detected after only 1 set of calls, we may decide, in future years, that the second set of calls is not necessary.